SEMMA: A Semantic Aware Knowledge Graph Foundation Model: Introduction

 Therefore, we introduce $\ours$, which extends the capability of KGFMs to learn foundational knowledge graph semantics from the training knowledge graphs and apply it for reasoning on test knowledge graphs by analyzing (i) graph patterns \textbf{and} (ii) word embeddings of relation symbols.

-As illustrated in \cref{fig:fig1}, our approach constructs: (i) a \emph{structural relation graph}, which represents patterns that generalize from graph structures of the training graphs, similar to $\ultra$ \citep{galkin2024foundationmodelsknowledgegraph}, and (ii) a \emph{textual relation graph}, which represents patterns that are found by prompting an LLM to generate semantically rich descriptions for each relation identifier and/or attributed labels.
+As illustrated in \Cref{fig:overview}, our approach extends $\ultra$ \citep{galkin2024foundationmodelsknowledgegraph} by constructing: (i) a \emph{structural relation graph}, which represents patterns that generalize from graph structures of the training graphs, similar to $\ultra$ , and (ii) a \emph{textual relation graph}, which represents patterns that are found by prompting an LLM to generate semantically rich descriptions for each relation identifier and/or attributed labels.
 Together, the two relation graphs allow for predicting high-quality links that would not be found by existing KGFM methods.
-In summary, our contributions are:
+We also make our codebase public. \footnote{\href{https://github.com/arvindh75/semma}{https://github.com/arvindh75/semma}} In summary, our contributions are:

 \begin{itemize} \item We introduce $\ours$, a novel KGFM designed to perform zero-shot link prediction by learning from graph structures and the word embeddings of relation identifiers (and/or related text attributions). \item Extensive experiments on 54 diverse knowledge graphs demonstrating $\ours$'s superior performance over KGFM baselines like $\ultra$ in fully inductive link prediction.
 Importantly, after identifying and mitigating data leakages, $\ours$'s advantage remains, highlighting its robust generalization capabilities. \end{itemize}